merzlab/QUICK-docs/docs/source/installation-guide.rst

 3. Environment Variables and Testing
 ------------------------------------

-Once you have installed any version of QUICK following above instructions, it is necessary to set the basis set path.
+Once you have installed any version of QUICK following above instructions, it is necessary to set environment variables.
-In order to do so, add the following command into your .bash_profile or .bashrc.
+This can be easily done by sourcing quick.rc in the installation directory.

 ::

- export QUICK_BASIS=$(installdir)/basis
+ source $(installdir)/quick.rc

 You can test QUICK by simply running the following command from QUICK home directory.